charlihchen/DIY-Karaoke-subtitle/README.md

 你們也可以試試 AI 的幫忙。

+Note:

+Just foud out 2 issues for those distributing .exe(for Windows OS) and .app(for Mac OS) files.

+#1 issue: Windows OS will detect with malware for those mix2k.exe and mix2k_dragdrop.exe.

+#2 issue: Mac OS won't able to run the distributed App once you donwloadeded it to your Mac.

+Best Solution for us issues is to run python on Terminal for those 3 py codes:

+#1.
+Press "Windows" key and "X" key >> Select "Terminal" >> input python mix2k.py or python mix2k_dragdrop.py

+#2.
+Press "Cmd" and "Space" >> input "terminal" on spotlight search box >> Press Enter >> inpot python mix2kmac.py

+Note2:

 The mix2kmac mixed output path is under /Users/yourMacAccountName/

 Or using Finder >> Go >> Go to Folder... >> input "/Users" >> Enter >> YourMacAccountName